Home

 Depending on the type of soil you have will help determine how often per week you will need to water.
 Sandy soil doesn’t hold water well, so you may need to water two or three times a week.
 Loamy or Clay soils hold more water.
 Clay soils can compact easily and compacted soil has less air and holds less water.

 Don’t set your sprinkler system to come on everyday, but rather water when it needs it.
-Those who water everyday whether the grass needs it or not will only encourage thatch problems.
+Those who water everyday whether the grass needs it or not will only encourage thatch or disease problems.

 Mowing

 Centipede grass should be mowed at 1 to 1.5 inches and should not be allowed to grow above 2 inches.
-Grass quality deteriorates when the grass is not cut frequently.
+Grass quality deteriorates when the grass is allowed to get too long.
 It can be allowed to grow to two inches tall in late fall just before the first heavy frost.
 When mowing, a sharp blade is necessary for a clean cut.
 Dull blades will tear the grass instead of cutting it.

 Thatch